How to Make and Freeze Soup to Speed Up Dinnertime

 1. Fridge.
-Take a bag or two out of the freezer and let it thaw overnight in the fridge.
-Put it in a bowl to catch any spills or drips just in case.
+Take a bag or two out of the freezer and let thaw overnight in the fridge.
+Put it in a bowl or on a tray to catch any spills or drips just in case.
 If it's still partially frozen come dinnertime, you might still be able to break it up into small pieces and heat in a saucepan.
 You can wait to eat fridge-thawed soup for up to two days.

 2. Running Water.
 Place a sealed bag of frozen soup in a deep bowl and run a small but steady stream of cold water over it until you can break the frozen soup into pieces to heat in a saucepan.
 This could take a while, depending on how thick the bag of soup is.
 (A good reason to freeze relatively thin, flattened bags of soup.)
 You should heat and eat the soup immediately.